zestsoftware/zest.releaser/README.rst

   and opens it in a web browser.
 This assumes an installed docutils (as it needs ``rst2html.py``).

-- **lasttagdiff**: small tool that shows the *diff* of the currently committed trunk with the last released tag.
+- **lasttagdiff**: small tool that shows the *diff* of the current branch with the last released tag.
 Handy for checking whether all the changes are adequately described in the changes file.

-- **lasttaglog**: small tool that shows the *log* of the currently committed trunk with the last released tag.
+- **lasttaglog**: small tool that shows the *log* of the current branch since the last released tag.
 Handy for checking whether all the changes are adequately described in the changes file.

 - **addchangelogentry**: pass this a text on the command line and it will add this as an entry in the changelog.
 This is probably mostly